MLS: Medical Laboratory Science Courses

 1 sh (may not be repeated for credit)

-Prerequisite: (BSC 1085) AND (BSC 1086) AND (PCB 3063/L OR PCB 3063C) AND (BCH 3033/L OR BCH 3033C)
+Prerequisite: (PCB 3063 OR MLS 3194 OR PCB 3063C) AND (BCH 3033 OR MLS 3621 OR BCH 3033C)

 Co-requisite: MLS 4220

-This class will teach the entry level medical laboratory scientist about the routine testing and interpretation for the following body fluids: urine, cerebrospinal fluid, semen, serous fluids (peritoneal, pleural, pericardial, synovial), amniotic fluid, feces (non-culture), and vaginal secretions.
+This class will teach the entry level medical laboratory scientist about the routine testing and interpretation of the following body fluids: urine, cerebrospinal fluid, semen, serous fluids (peritoneal, pleural, pericardial, synovial), amniotic fluid, feces (non-culture), and vaginal secretions.
 Permission is required.

 MLS 4221C Urinalysis/Body Fluids for the MLT to MLS track